 The Future of Healthcare

-Going forward, we will sub-categorise the companies we follow under the theme of the Future of Healthcare in one of the following sub-categories:
+We have sub-categorised the companies we follow under the theme of the Future of Healthcare in one of the following sub-categories:

 Biotech & Drug Discovery